 When hormones hit me around age 13, they flattened me like a steam train.
 One day I was playing with the proverbial Barbies, the next I was a teenage horn dog lusting for some kind of attention from the opposite gender.
 I wasn’t sure what, exactly.
 But it had to happen fast.
 All I saw were boys, everywhere.

 Breathless stories of make-outs began to be exchanged at the 8th grade lunch table.
 They’d probably happened before, but that’s when I started paying attention.
 But I didn’t just want make-outs.
 I wanted movie kisses, high romance.
 I wouldn’t even dream of sex for another half a decade.
-I wanted Rhett Butler on the bridge to Tara.

 I looked around for candidates and settled on the paper boy who lived across the street.
 No matter that he had just a few stray dark black hairs growing at the corners of his mouth, Cantinflas-style.
 Or that he wore all the wrong clothes.
 In short order I convinced myself he was the most swashbuckling heartthrob in all of northern New Jersey.
 I wrote in my notebooks about his eyes the color of honey.
 I spied on him through the window when he was on the block.

 One cannot stoke the furnace of desire that hot and not send out some signals.
 I forget who I told that I liked him, some friend of an acquaintance of a cousin.
 (Somehow it never crossed my mind to take a stroll across the street and do it myself).
 The message came back: we should hang out.
-My Rhett was making ready for me.
+My dream man was making ready for me.

 We made plans to “hang out” at the top of our hill on a date certain.
 I readied and primped.
 I put on my favorite, salmon-colored, pegged jeans, high style in 1983.
 Then my little brother got on his scooter, hit the saddle between the living room and entryway, went airborne and landed chin first in a splat of blood and ruined plans.
 He required stitches.
 My romantic life was over, I feared, when my mother insisted I go with her to the hospital because she didn’t speak English.